sentenz/convention/internal/about/asymptotic-notation.md

 The big $\Omega$ notation (Omega) describes the best running time of a program.
 Omega notation represents the lower bound of the running time of an algorithm.
 Compute the $\Omega$ by counting the iterations an algorithm in the best-case scenario based on an input of N.

-For example, a Bubble Sort algorithm has a running time of $\Omega$(N)$ because in the best case scenario the list is already sorted, and the bubble sort will terminate after the first iteration.
+For example, a Bubble Sort algorithm has a running time of $\Omega(N)$ because in the best case scenario the list is already sorted, and the bubble sort will terminate after the first iteration.

 ### 1.3.
 Theta Notation